zbennett10/hack-assembler/README.md

-# z-assembler
+# hack-assembler

-Assembler for the Hack language ecosystem
+This is my TypeScript implementation of the nand2Tetris Assembler for the 16-bit Hack programming language.